mmmuir/CL_DA2/README.md

 # main_data.py

 This file serves as the primary data wrangler, as well as a module containing functions used by `analysis.ipynb`.
-First, it instantiates an instance of `spotipy.Spotify`, allowing the program to make API calls. **A demo secret key was provided with the project submission form; if it was not forwarded to you, please contact... whoever is in charge of that, and/or check the `git log` of this repository to find my e-mail address.**
+First, it instantiates class `spotipy.
+Spotify`, allowing the program to make API calls. **A demo secret key was provided with the project submission form; if it was not forwarded to you, please contact... whoever is in charge of that, and/or check the `git log` of this repository to find my e-mail address.**

 ### To run: